 Access to the telescope is open to all qualified astronomers.
 Use of the instrument by scientists from outside the MPIfR is strongly encouraged.
 The institute can provide support and advice on project preparation, observation, and data analysis.

-Astronomers who are based in the EU and the Associated States but are not affiliated to a German astronomical institute, may also receive additional support from the Transnational Access (TA) Program of 'RadioNet'.
-This will, in general, entail payment of travel and accomodation expenses for one of the proposal team members to visit the Effelsberg telescope for the observations.
+Astronomers who are based in the EU and the Associated States but are not affiliated to a German astronomical institute, may also receive personal aid from the Transnational Access (TA) Program of the ORP.
+This will entail free access to the telescope, as well as financial support of travel and accommodation expenses for one of the proposal team members to visit the Effelsberg telescope for observations.

 One – in exceptional cases more – scientists who are going to Effelsberg for observations can be supported, if the User Group Leader (i.e., the PI – a User Group is a team of one or more researchers) and the majority of the users work in (a) country(ies) other than the country where the installation is located.
 Only user groups that are allowed to disseminate the results they have generated under this program may benefit from the access.